 …The Clark of the said Church being occupied in cleansing of the gutter of the church, with a violent clap of thunder was smitten downe, and beside his fall had no further harme, there are remaining in the stones of the Church, and likewise in the Church dore which are mervelously renten and torne, ye marks as it were of his clawes or talans.
 Beside, that all the wires, the wheels, and other things belonging to the Church, were wrung in sunder, and broken in peces.
 These things are reported to be true… The storm (and dog) then fled off to Blythburgh.”

-This is a summary of something which was written in 1577.
-It was written at some point after the 4th of August which was when the event is said to have happened, by coincidence it is noticeably the 4th of August today, I’m not in Bungay writing this 438 years later I’m in Norwich.
-Abraham Fleming when he wrote this, he was in London.
+This is a summary of something which was written about the Bungay Black Shuck in 1577.
+It was written at some point after the 4th of August which was when the event is said to have happened, by coincidence it is noticeably the 4th of August today (or was when I wrote this).
+But I’m not in Bungay writing this 438 years later, I’m in Norwich.
+Abraham Fleming when he wrote this, was in London.
 Neither of us were there, we are or were both in relatively Shuck free places, London has a handful of Black Dog tales, Norwich has fewer still.
 The best I’ve got is a beige terrier that smells of cheese.

 It’s an evocative piece of writing, a piece of writing that has since passed pretty much unquestioned into the lore of the people of South Norfolk and North Suffolk.
 Much the same as the story of Blythburgh has with it’s ‘claw marks’.
 There are two or three other main variants of Shuck in Norfolk.
 It’s difficult to work out from the accounts exactly what happened because chances are that whatever it was isn’t reflected in the story Fleming wrote anymore than how modern day events or what we sometimes call news are reflected in our own specious and occasionally nauseating tabloid press and certain TV channels news coverage.
 ‘Why let facts get in the way of a good story’ is too obvious a route to take, when in fact it is more of a case of why not let a belief system dictate how a story unwinds itself, and let the prevailing culture draw it out.
 We see stories change all the time, perspectives differ, people react at distance, gossip and loose tongues and tittle-tattle move the story around like a boiled sweet, until it quite often is ten different fractured stories all of which are almost-fact or half-truth or perceived-truth, but are almost entirely fictionalised.